 Tony Fleming, a British born U.S. citizen, has been called a Renaissance man, having the skills of an engineer and the eye of an artist.
 After 20-years of working for American Marine, builder of the Grand Banks brand of motoryachts, he took his idea of a new pilothouse design to Taiwan, selected the Tung Hwa factory, and started what has become the Fleming legacy.

 In January of 2005, Tony took delivery of hull number one of his newest design, the Fleming 65, which he named VENTURE.
-Since that time he has cruised more than 20,000 miles, using VENTURE as a test bed for new ideas and equipment.
+Since that time he has cruised more than 55,000 nautical miles in that boat and an additional 10,000 miles in a second boat named VENTURE II.
+These boats have been used as test beds for new ideas and equipment.
 Equally important, he's finally getting the opportunity to enjoy cruising while finding even more ways to make Fleming "the ultimate cruising yacht."

 Nicky Fleming was born in Hong Kong where her father, Tony Fleming was working for Grand Banks.
 She then moved to Singapore, as did Grand Banks and later to England for college.
 Nicky trained in cooking and worked in restaurants in England and later California.